Spin alignment around TNG300-1 voids: Data

-We apply the previously described method to galaxy data from the Illustris-TNG project (TNG, \citealt{Pillepich2018b, Marinacci2018, Naiman2018, Springel2018, Nelson2018, Nelson2019a, Nelson2019b, Pillepich2019}).
-Illustris-TNG is a suite of cosmological magneto-hydrodynamic simulations obtained with the moving--mesh code AREPO (\citealt{Springel2010}), and adopting the Planck cosmology (\citealt{Collaboration2016}): $\Omega_\mathrm{m}= 0.3089$, $\Omega_\mathrm{b}= 0.0486$, $\Omega_\mathrm{\Lambda}= 0.6911$, $\sigma_8= 0.8159$, $\mathrm{ns}= 0.9667$, and $\mathrm{h}= 0.6774$.
+We apply the previously described method to galaxy data from the IllustrisTNG project (TNG, \citealt{Pillepich2018b, Marinacci2018, Naiman2018, Springel2018, Nelson2018, Nelson2019a, Nelson2019b, Pillepich2019}).
+IllustrisTNG is a suite of cosmological magneto-hydrodynamic simulations obtained with the moving--mesh code AREPO (\citealt{Springel2010}), and adopting the Planck cosmology (\citealt{Collaboration2016}): $\Omega_\mathrm{m}= 0.3089$, $\Omega_\mathrm{b}= 0.0486$, $\Omega_\mathrm{\Lambda}= 0.6911$, $\sigma_8= 0.8159$, $\mathrm{ns}= 0.9667$, and $\mathrm{h}= 0.6774$.
 These simulations present exhaustive models for galaxy formation physics, and improve upon their predecessor, Illustris, by including magnetic fields and improving galactic wind models and AGN feedback.
 The TNG project encompasses three different volumes with identical initial conditions and physical models: TNG50, TNG100, and TNG300.
-In particular, we employ the IllustrisTNG-300-1 (TNG300 hereafter), with a periodic box of 205Mpc~h$^{-1}$, the largest box and highest resolution from the suite.
+In particular, we employ the TNG300-1 with a periodic box of 205Mpc~$h^{-1}$, the largest box with highest resolution from the suite.
 The haloes (groups) and subhaloes (galaxies) in TNG are found with a standard friends-of-friends (FoF) algorithm with linking length $b=0.2$ (in units of the mean interparticle spacing) run on the dark matter particles, and the SUBFIND algorithm (\citealt{Springel2001}) respectively.
 The latter detects substructure within the groups and defines locally overdense, self-bound particle groups, where the baryonic component in the substructure is defined as a galaxy.
 We analyze the simulations at the final redshift, $\mathrm{z}=0$, considering galaxies with stellar mass of $10^{9}M_{\sun} \leq M_{\star} \leq 10^{13}M_{\sun}$.
 The spin of the galaxies in the TNG suites is defined as the total spin per axis computed as the mass weighted sum of the relative coordinate times relative velocity of all member particles.
 The lower cut in mass mentioned above allows us to employ only galaxies in which the spin is well defined.